Azerbaijani laundromat: Sociopolitical implications

 During the period of the money laundering activities, the Azerbaijani government imprisoned more than 90 human rights activists, opposition politicians, and journalists (such as Khadija Ismayilova, Anar Mammadli, Intiqam Aliyev, Rasul Jafarov, Leyla Yunus) on politically motivated charges.
-While this human rights crackdown was roundly condemned by international human rights groups, a number of European politicians, who were among the recipients of the laundromat payments, were able to mobilize important international organizations, such as the Parliamentary Assembly of the Council of Europe (PACE) and allegedly UNESCO, to silence criticism or score PR victories for the Azerbaijani government.
+While this human rights crackdown was roundly condemned by international human rights groups, several European politicians, who were among the recipients of the laundromat payments, were able to mobilize important international organizations, such as the Parliamentary Assembly of the Council of Europe (PACE) and allegedly UNESCO, to silence criticism or score PR victories for the Azerbaijani government.

-The revelations confirmed some of the earlier reports on corruption of European diplomats by Azerbaijani officials uncovered by the European Stability Initiative in 2012, since some of the money recipients, like Eduard Lintner (German politician and election monitor in European Parliament), Alain Destexhe (Belgian politician and member of PACE), Luca Volontè (Italian politician and member of PACE) and others were already implicated in the "Caviar diplomacy" investigation.
+The revelations confirmed some of the earlier reports on the corruption of European diplomats by Azerbaijani officials uncovered by the European Stability Initiative in 2012 since some of the money recipients, such as Eduard Lintner (German politician and election monitor in European Parliament), Alain Destexhe (Belgian politician and member of PACE), Luca Volontè (Italian politician and member of PACE) and others were already implicated in the "Caviar diplomacy" investigation.

 Other recipients included: Kalin Mitrev (member of the board of EBRD and married to Irina Bokova – head of UNESCO), Zmago Jelincic Pleminiti (Slovenian politician and presidential candidate), and Karin Strentz (Bundestag member – CDU).

-Money was shuffled also to sport stars, media moguls, musicians, journalists to bolster the image of Azerbaijan.
+Money was also shuffled to sports stars, media moguls, musicians and journalists to bolster the image of Azerbaijan.
 Eckart Sager, a former CNN journalist who wrote articles friendly to the Azerbaijani regime was among the recipients.